 - Using the bathroom

 You can continue to receive an aide's services for as long as you need extra help with your daily activities.

-If Homemaker or Home Health Aide services are right for you, your VA social worker may be able to help you make arrangements for those services.
+If Homemaker or Home Health Aide services are right for you, your VA social worker can help you make arrangements for those.